As OneSignal rapidly approaches 50,000 developers using our service, we're excited to announce several new updates and features.

 - OneSignal now supports Action Buttons for Chrome Web Push notifications.
 Firefox support will be coming soon.

 You can learn more about how to use them here.

 Put Notifications on Auto-Pilot With Zapier

 The new OneSignal integration with Zapier lets you automate tedious manual tasks like sending out notifications or sharing sent notifications with the team—without any code.
 Connect OneSignal to 650+ other web apps with workflows called Zaps and you can fire off notifications when you tweet, post on your blog, add a row to your spreadsheet, and more.
-You can create automations from scratch on Zapier, or try one of these examples to get started right now:
+You can create automations from scratch on Zapier.

 As always, thanks for your continued support and please feel free to get in touch with our team any time at [firstname.lastname@example.org](mailto:email@example.com).